publiccodeyml/publiccode.yml/docs/standard/schema.core.rst

 listing technical features referring to implementation details, prefer listing user-visible functionalities of the software.

-While the key is mandatory, there is no mandatory minimum or maximum number of features that should be listed in this key.

-The suggested number of features to list is between 5 and 20, depending on the software size and complexity.
-There is no need for exhaustiveness, as users can always read the documentation for additional information.
+This key is deprecated, describe the main features of the software in ``description/[lang]/longDescription`` instead, for example as a bullet point list.

 Key ``description/[lang]/screenshots``
 ''''''''''''''''''''''''''''''''''''''